Henrietta Ónodi

 Henrietta Ónodi (born May 22, 1974) is a Hungarian artistic gymnast.
 She competed at the 1992 and 1996 Olympics and won a gold and a silver medal in 1992.
-After retiring from gymnastics in 1997 she moved to the United States, married American Olympic pentathlete James Haley, and became a naturalized U.S. citizen, having three children together.
+After retiring from gymnastics in 1997 she moved to the United States, married American Olympic pentathlete James Haley, and became a naturalized U.S. citizen; they have three children together.
 In 2010, she was inducted into the International Gymnastics Hall of Fame.

+Early life

+Ónodi was born in Békéscsaba and continued training there through her career.

 Career

-Ónodi began gymnastics in 1978, and made her international debut in 1986.
+Ónodi began gymnastics in 1978 and made her international debut in 1986.
+At the 1986 European Junior Championships, she placed 12th in the all-around and finished 4th in the balance beam final.
+Two years later, she finished 8th at the 1988 European Junior Championships and won silver on the uneven bars.
 Too young to qualify for the 1988 Olympics, she made her senior debut in 1989 and represented Hungary at the World Championships that year, where she placed 19th in the all-around and 5th in the balance beam event finals.
+Six weeks later, at the DTB cup, she won the all-around ahead of the 1989 World silver medalist, Natalia Lashchenova, and won three more medals in the apparatus final.

 Over the next few years, Ónodi established herself as a medal contender at major events.
 In 1989, she became the first female Hungarian gymnast to medal at the European Championships with a gold on the uneven bars; at the 1990 Europeans, she placed third in the all-around and the floor exercise.
 In 1990, she also finished third in the all-around at the Goodwill Games and the World Cup where she won the vault event.
 At the 1991 World Championships Ónodi suffered a sudden back injury, but was able to win a silver medal on vault and helped the Hungarian squad qualify for the 1992 Olympics with an eighth-place finish in the team final.

 The next year at the Olympics in Barcelona, Ónodi became the first female Hungarian gymnast in over 30 years to win an Olympic gold medal.
 She tied with Romanian Lavinia Miloșovici for the gold in the vault event final; on floor exercise, performing to "Hungarian Rhapsody" she finished second behind Miloşovici. Ónodi's difficulty level on vault was actually higher than Miloșovici's (they both used full twisting Yurchenkos but Henrietta did a piked barani and Milosovici a tucked). Ónodi also performed the difficult triple twist on floor, then an unusual move (nobody else in the Barcelona floor finals did it).

 Ónodi semi-retired after Barcelona Olympics to focus on her studies.
 She returned to international competitions in 1995 at the World University Games and subsequently led the Hungarian team at the 1996 Olympics.
 She retired again in 1997 after attending her second University Games.